BryanLa/get-collab-branch-status/README.md

 This repo contains a Git Bash script and process for managing pull request (PR) reviews of contributions against a collaboration (aka: collab) branch.

 Changes in collab branches can be difficult for PR reviewers to process, given that contributors can sign-off and merge work without getting final PR review.
 This is especially true as collab branch commits accumulate over time, impacting 10s or 100s of files.
 Although this is more common in collab branches, this script/process can be used to chunk up reviews of large contributions in any branch (whenever a practical limit has been exceeded), before it's merged back into a BASE branch.
-This process preserves all of the original commit history that has occurred in the collab branch.

-The general process includes:
+This process preserves all of the original commit history that has occurred in the collab branch, by:

 1. Using the script to generate the list of collab branch files that have been added, updated, or deleted, including details of the latest commit for each file.
 The list is essentially a diff between the collab branch and one of it's BASE ancestors (ie: release-* or main).
 The commit message is used to filter out files that don't require review, as indicated by a standard prefix such as `REVIEWED: <message>` or similar.
 2. Identifying a subset of files from the generated list for review, as determined by the lack of the commit message prefix.